 After rehab, you will remain in therapy to help you if you feel isolated or anxious about your new life.
 You will not be left to your own devices, there is always help at hand.

-Finding a Drug and Alcohol Rehab Centre in Dunbartonshire
+Finding a Drug and Alcohol Rehab Hospital in Dunbartonshire

-If you are looking for a drug and alcohol rehab centre in Dunbartonshire, get in touch with us today to find out more about how Nova Recovery can help you.
+If you are looking for a drug and alcohol rehab hospital in Dunbartonshire, get in touch with us today to find out more about how Nova Recovery can help you.

 We will help you find the right treatment to suit your specific needs.
 Since every addict needs a different treatment course, we will be happy to discuss options with you and answer any questions you may have.
 Rehab doesn’t have to be as daunting as you may think it is.